 No. Issuers may pre-fund their maturing ABS with eligible ABS up to three months in advance.
-Issuers also have the option to refinance ABS that matured in 2009 in bulk on any date up to December 31, 2009.
-Issuers may not, however, pre-fund ABS that mature in 2010 with eligible ABS.
+Issuers also have the option to refinance ABS that matured or mature in 2009 or the first quarter of 2010 in bulk on any date up to March 31, 2010.
+Issuers may not, however, pre-fund ABS that mature after March 31, 2010 with eligible ABS.

-How will the issuance limits on credit card, floorplan, premium finance, and auto ABS (issued by a master trust) be enforced?
+How will the issuance limits on credit card, floorplan,

+premium finance, and auto ABS (issued by a master trust) be enforced?

-Issuers of credit card, floorplan, premium finance, and auto ABS must state in their prospectuses that the aggregate amount of eligible ABS they have issued does not exceed the amount of their 2009 ABS maturities.
-Issuers may issue ABS in excess of their 2009 maturities; however, these excess amounts will not be eligible collateral for TALF loans unless they are issued out of an existing or newly established master trust for floorplan, premium finance or auto ABS in which all or substantially all of the underlying exposures were originated on or after January 1, 2009.
+Issuers of credit card, floorplan, premium finance, and auto ABS must state in their prospectuses that the aggregate amount of eligible ABS they have issued does not exceed the amount of their 2009 or the first quarter of 2010 ABS maturities.
+Issuers may issue ABS in excess of their 2009 and first quarter of 2010 maturities; however, these excess amounts will not be eligible collateral for TALF loans unless they are issued out of an existing or newly established master trust for floorplan, premium finance or auto ABS in which all or substantially all of the underlying exposures were originated on or after January 1, 2009.